neuro-inc/cookiecutter-neuro-project/{{cookiecutter.project_slug}}/README.md

 `HTTP_AUTH?=--http-auth`

-When jobs with HTTP interface are executed (for example, with Jupyter Notebooks or TensorBoard), this interface requires user to be authenticated on the platform.
+When jobs with HTTP interface are executed (for example, with Jupyter Notebooks or TensorBoard), this interface requires a user to be authenticated on the platform.
 However, if you want to share the link with someone who is not registered on the platform, you may disable the authentication updating this line to `HTTP_AUTH?=--no-http-auth`.

 ### Training command